Mitzi McCall: McCall and Brill

 McCall and Charlie Brill appeared on The Ed Sullivan Show on February 9, 1964, the episode that featured the U.S. television debut of The Beatles.
+As the last act to go on before the Beatles' second set, they performed a hastily truncated version of their full act before a studio audience of impatient Beatles fans who showed little interest in their comedy; Brill said that he and McCall "laid the biggest egg of all time".
 Their act can be seen on the DVD of the Beatles' appearances on the Sullivan show.
-They were interviewed in 2005 for the "Big Break" episode of Public Radio International radio program This American Life, regarding their Beatles-Sullivan experience, including a dressing room encounter with John Lennon.
+They were interviewed in 2005 for the "Big Break" episode of Public Radio International radio program This American Life, regarding their Beatles-Sullivan experience, including a dressing room encounter with John Lennon, whom they did not recognize.
+The poor reception to their appearance derailed their career for the next six months.

-They were spotted in 1963 while performing together in Honolulu by the Australian television producer John Collins, who produced The Tonight Show for TCN-9 in Sydney.
-Collins was seeking a replacement for the then unknown Irish comedian Dave Allen, who had hosted the program for the previous two seasons and wanted to return to Ireland.
-Collins approached them and they agreed but could not start an Australian engagement until their Hawaiian engagement was complete.
-They recommended an American comedian, their friend Don Lane, who was also working in Hawaii, to fill in during the meantime.
-Collins agreed to this.
-Lane started his Australian engagement and was an immediate success.
-Ratings were sensational and the network was delighted.
-It was going to be difficult if not impossible to replace him once the Brills became available.
-When they did, the preference was obvious and their engagement was cancelled after six weeks.
-Lane resumed their spot and remained successful in Australian television for the ensuing thirty-five years.

 In 1967, McCall and Brill had a comedy recording, From Our Point of View, released by ABC Records.
 Later that year, the duo signed with Congressional Records.
+They continued to perform until the 1980s.

 Shawlee and McCall

-In the early 1960s, McCall and actress Joan Shawlee formed a night club act, first appearing together at the Club Robaire in Cleveland.
+In the early 1960s, McCall (just over 5 feet) and actress Joan Shawlee (5'9") formed a night club act, first appearing together at the Club Robaire in Cleveland.
 In January 1961, syndicated newspaper columnist Dorothy Kilgallen reported that the team was "causing quite a stir", emphasizing while exaggerating the partners' discrepancy in height, "Joan being six feet, three inches tall and Mitzi four feet, 10 inches short".
 In 2009, McCall had a supporting role as Bonnie in the film World's Greatest Dad.

-Personal life

-In the early 1950s, McCall was married to Jack Tolen, a television director and production manager.
-She and Charlie Brill met in 1959 and married the following year.
-They have a daughter, Jennifer, a former yoga instructor in Southern California.
+Death

+McCall died at Providence Saint Joseph Medical Center in Burbank, California, on August 8, 2024, at the age of 93.